Lead-AI-agent/RikolAI-full/README.md

-# 👗 LeadCall AI — Fashion CRM Reactivation with Visual Personalization
+# 👗 Rikol AI — Fashion CRM Reactivation with Visual Personalization

 > “We don’t sell clothes — we **reconnect emotions** between people and style.”